RFSoC-based front-end electronics for pulse detection: Prototype test

 where $i = 0,1,\cdot \cdot \cdot 15$ but not $j$.
 Fig.~\ref{fig:cross-talk} shows the measured crosstalk levels, showcasing that they remain below the required level.
-The average crosstalk was measured at -62.3~dB, while the highest value recorded was -55.2 dB, stemming from interactions between different tiles.
+The average crosstalk was measured at -62.3~dB.
 These measurements indicates that the observed crosstalk is within acceptable limits, effectively preventing the generation of fake single photoelectron signals.